Sign up to our mailing list

 We'll send you relevant insight, events and analysis from our technical, sector and service teams - straight to your inbox.

-The UK’s financial reporting landscape is undergoing a significant change, and owner-managed businesses need to be alert to the implications.
-Updates to Financial Reporting Standard (FRS) 102 will come into force for accounting periods beginning on or after 1 January 2026.
+The UK’s financial reporting landscape has undergone significant change, and owner-managed businesses need to be alert to the implications.
+Updates to Financial Reporting Standard (FRS) 102 came into force for accounting periods beginning on or after 1 January 2026.

-The update aims to align the UK’s reporting framework more closely with international standards.
-The revisions will affect how businesses account for leases, recognise revenue, and handle tax implications, meaning directors must act now to ensure they understand the implications on their financials and key stakeholders are well informed
+The update aligns the UK’s reporting framework more closely with international standards.
+The revisions affect how businesses account for leases, recognise revenue, and handle tax implications, meaning directors must ensure they understand the implications on their financials and key stakeholders are well informed

 One of the most material changes is to lease accounting.
-Currently, operating leases can remain off the balance sheet, but that will no longer be the case.
+Previously, operating leases could remain off the balance sheet, but that is no longer the case.

-From 2026, nearly all leases, with the exception of certain short-term or low-value leases, will need to be accounted for on the balance sheet.
-This will mean recording a 'right-of-use' asset and a corresponding lease liability, which will directly affect reported assets, liabilities, and gearing ratios.
+Since the beginning of 2026, nearly all leases, with the exception of certain short-term or low-value leases, have to be accounted for on the balance sheet.
+This means recording a 'right-of-use' asset and a corresponding lease liability, which will directly affect reported assets, liabilities, and gearing ratios.

 The implications extend far beyond the accounts.
-Businesses with bank covenants based on financial ratios will need to review their terms and engage with lenders to ensure any changes are properly communicated and understood.
+Businesses with bank covenants based on financial ratios will have had to review their terms and have engaged with lenders to ensure any changes were properly communicated and understood.
 The impact on budgeting, cash flow forecasting, and performance measures could be significant, especially in sectors like retail, manufacturing, and logistics, where leasing is commonplace.

 The new FRS 102 also introduces a five-step model for revenue recognition, replacing the simpler risk-and-reward approach previously used.
 Now, businesses must identify performance obligations in a contract, determine the transaction price, and recognise revenue as those obligations are satisfied.